Russia threatens to end grain deal with Ukraine - ExBulletin

 NATO member Turkey, which enjoys good relations with Russia and Ukraine, has pushed the two countries to resume peace talks after talks broke down last year.

-Lavrov, who arrived in Ankara on Thursday, said Moscow wanted the peace talks to focus on creating a “new world order”.
+Lavrov said Friday that Moscow wants peace talks with Ukraine to focus on creating a “new world order”.

 “Any negotiation should be based on taking into account Russian interests, Russian concerns,” Lavrov said.